webstudio-is/webstudio-community/docs/contributing.md

 AUTH_SECRET=a random value
 ```

-To login in the app click on the "Dev Login" button and paste the value of your `AUTH_SECRET` in the input.
+To login in the app click on the "Dev Login" button and paste the first four character of your `AUTH_SECRET` in the input.

 ### GitHub Login